sriramgunaseelan/ration-predicament/README.md

 ### remainder

-`Quality not allocated in allocation`
+`Quantity not allocated in allocation`

 ### Output